-cultural aspects within contextual situations will be emphasized.
+A third-semester course which reinforces first-year proficiencies in reading, writing, listening and speaking.
+Crosscultural aspects within contextual situations will be emphasized.
 Prerequisite: GERM 1002 or French placement test.

-GERM 2012 INTERMEDIATE GERMAN II

-on cultural diversities.
+GERM 2012 INTERMEDIATE GERMAN II A fourth-semester course which further reinforces proficiencies in the basic language skills with additional emphasis on cultural diversities.
 Prerequisite: GERM 2011 or French placement test.